Category: Concert Series ” Echo of the Unheard”

 Concert Series ” Echo of the Unheard” | November 13th, 2025 | works by Édouard Van Cleeff

-As part of this recital, students from the renowned Guildhall School of Music, under the direction of pianist Marc Verter, will present the song oeuvre of the exiled composer Édouard Van Cleeff.
+As part of this recital, students from the renowned Guildhall School of Music, under the direction of pianist Marc Verter, presented the song oeuvre of the exiled composer Édouard Van Cleeff.

 Although Van Cleeff celebrated successes in the 1930s – including the premiere and radio broadcast of his opera “Pancho” in Nice – little is known about his life today.
 He was expelled from Nice in 1943 and deported to French and later German camps.
 Thanks to the initiative of the American pianist Joy Schreier and the support of Renée Fleming, Van Cleeff’s musical legacy finally reached the Exilarte Center.